 Recent mountain pine beetle (Dendroctonus ponderosae) outbreaks have killed far more trees than in the past, and spread into higher elevation forests.
 Beetle populations have expanded outside their historic range due to recent fall, winter, and spring temperatures being too mild to kill overwintering larvae.
 Extensive mature pine forests allow the mountain pine beetle the opportunity to spread widely.

-Pheromones can protect valuable blister rust resistant trees from mountain pine beetle attack.
-These pheromones mimic a fully attacked tree’s chemical signals, which helps repel attacking beetles.
-Landscapes can also be managed to reduce the chance of beetle attack by changing the composition of species and age classes, and by removing trees already attacked by beetles.
+Plant-derived compounds can protect valuable blister rust resistant trees from mountain pine beetle attack.
+One such compound, vebenone, sends out scnets that mimic a fully attacked tree’s chemical signals, which helps repel attacking beetles.
+Others, such as green-leaf volatiles, send signals to insects disguising the tree as a type that is not a host for beetles.
+Landscapes can also be managed to reduce the chance of beetle attack by changing the composition of species and age classes, and by removing trees recently attacked by beetles that contain overwintering larvae.

 Wildfire suppression and succession

 Whitebark and limber pine trees have thin bark, making them vulnerable to fire.
-But they can also benefit from open habitat created by fire.
+But regeneration of these slow-growing pines can also benefit from open habitat created by fire.
 Fire suppression promotes shade tolerant species like Engelmann spruce and subalpine fir, which form dense stands that hinder whitebark and limber pine growth.

-Identified rust resistant trees are protected from fire by the Alberta government’s Wildfire Management Branch.
+Identified rust-resistant trees are identified as high-value resources and protected from fire by the Alberta government’s Wildfire Management Branch.
 Some areas benefit from wildfires or prescribed fire through reducing fuel buildup and creating open caching sites for Clark’s nutcrackers.

-Whitebark pine and, to a lesser extent, limber pine, live at the environmental limits of tree growth.
+Whitebark pine and limber pine live at the environmental limits of tree growth.
 Warming is moving species higher in elevation and latitude – whitebark pine may be at risk of being forced off mountaintops as species shift upwards.
-Moving northwards is another option but, if suitable habitat is already occupied by other species, whitebark pine is a poor competitor.
+Moving northwards is another option that has been evaluated but, if suitable habitat is already occupied by other species, whitebark pine is a poor competitor.
+Planting these pines in novel habitats (often called assisted migration) can only succeed if there is enough high-quality alternate food to sustain Clark's nutcracker populations for decades until the migrated pine populations mature.
+No habitat in Canada appears to meet these conditions.
 Conversely, climate models predict limber pine will benefit from more suitable habitat and favourable climates, especially in lower sites.

-Research is being done using climate models and testing assisted migration (planting populations and/or species outside of their current or historic ranges).
-These studies are providing information on management options for these species as their habitat changes, such as what seed sources may be most appropriate for restoration planting.
+Studies that use climate and habitat models, test assisted migration and establish provenance trials to observe how seedlings originating from different populations grow in different environments are providing information on management options for these species as their habitat changes.
+This research is useful for assessing the appropriateness of certain seed sources for restoration planting.
 Slow growth and centuries-long life spans show they have adapted and grown under a wide range of conditions.

 Was this page helpful?